-The term ‘body farm’ comes from Patricia Cornwell’s 1995 crime fiction novel, used to describe a research facility that studies the decomposition of bodies.
-Thanks to its literary beginnings, it has become a phrase that hints at the morbidity of the look of body farms: rotting corpses and various limbs strewn about in fields are what comes to mind.
+The term ‘body farm’ comes from Patricia Cornwell’s 1995 crime fiction novel, where it was used to describe a research facility that studies the decomposition of bodies.
+Thanks to its literary beginnings, it has become a phrase that hints at the morbidity of the look of body farms.
+Rotting corpses and various limbs strewn about in fields are what come to mind.

 Body farms, really, are just outdoor laboratories.
 Using donated human bodies, the aim is to get a better understanding of the decomposition process.
 Monitoring the different processes of decomposition in various environments, the research findings can then further understanding in forensics.

 Body farms are useful in figuring out new approaches and ways of determining the time and circumstances of a death.
 This is useful for solving murders, suspicious deaths, as well as our understanding of what happens to the human body after death.
 If it weren’t for body farms, we wouldn’t have spent hours of our lives dedicated to screaming at the TV while we watched the CSI: Miami team grapple with murder suspects.